lebf3/website_FL/content/post/2020-08-15-rethinking-saturated-fats.en.md

 diseases, and what matters is where these saturated fats came from (what food it was packaged into).
-The consumption of **unprocessed** foods high in saturated fats is a healthy option for most (a subset of the population may not metabolize these fats as efficiently and benefit from diets lower in saturated fats)
+The consumption of **unprocessed** foods high in saturated fats is a healthy option for most (a subset of the population may not metabolize these fats as efficiently and benefit from diets lower in saturated fats).

 If you want to dive deep in this subject, [here](https://peterattiamd.com/ronkrauss/) is an interview with Dr. Krauss from my favorite podcast The Drive.